sharife/golden-thread/site/content/programs/fairytale-players/_index.md

   connections to contemporary culture.
-Golden Thread Fairytale Players performances appeal to audiences of all ages, for their highly entertaining value and important capacity to develop deeper appreciation for diverse cultural traditions.<br /><br />Golden Thread Fairytale Players has performed at schools, libraries, festivals, and museums all over the Bay area.
-A few highlights include the Palestine Cultural Day, One World Festival, SFMOMA, the Hearst Museum; numerous San Francisco and San Mateo Public Libraries; many private schools; and public schools in the San Francisco Unified School District, Berkeley Unified School District, San Leandro Unified School District, and Redwood City Unified School District.
+Golden Thread Fairytale Players performances appeal to audiences of all ages, for their highly entertaining value and important capacity to develop deeper appreciation for diverse cultural traditions.<br /><br />Golden Thread Fairytale Players have performed at schools, libraries, festivals, and museums all over the Bay area.
+A few highlights include Palestine Cultural Day, One World Festival, the SFMOMA, the Hearst Museum and the Asian Art Museum; numerous San Francisco and San Mateo Public Libraries; many private schools; and public schools in the San Francisco Unified School District, Berkeley Unified School District, San Leandro Unified School District, and Redwood City Unified School District.
 sidebar:
   heading: >-
     Golden Thread Fairytale Players have performed for thousands of elementary